-Megan Thee Stallion Was Leaving A Kardashian’s Home When She Was Shot
+Megan Thee Stallion Was Leaving a Kardashian’s Home When She Was Shot

-Megan Thee Stallion was shot in the foot almost three months ago on July 12, 2020.
-Since then, new details have emerged including who shot her, where the rapper was, and the motive for the shooting.
+Megan Thee Stallion was shot in the foot on July 12, 2020.
+Since then, new details have emerged including who is accused of shooting her, where the rapper was before the shooting and the possible motive for the shooting.
 Megan has also claimed that she was shot while leaving a pool party thrown by Kylie Jenner.

-The “Savage” singer alleged that rapper Tory Lanez shot her in the foot after leaving Jenner’s home.
+The “Savage” singer accused rapper Tory Lanez of shooting her in the foot after leaving Jenner’s home.
 Lanez also attended the pool party, and Megan even went on Instagram Live to show her followers how much fun the three of them were having.
 But the fun didn’t last for long.

+Megan Thee Stallion Said on Instagram She Underwent Surgery After the Shooting

 Megan, Kylie Jenner & Tory Lanez hanging out via IG Live.💗 pic.twitter.com/soLnIBsFxE